TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 <a id="April272023"></a>
 **April 27, 2023:**
-We have ran Hier-RTLMP macro placer, as described in the [arXiv paper](https://arxiv.org/abs/2304.11761), on our modern benchmarks.
+We have run Hier-RTLMP macro placer, as described in the [arXiv paper](https://arxiv.org/abs/2304.11761), on our modern benchmarks.
 The code for Hier-RTLMP is open-sourced [here](https://github.com/The-OpenROAD-Project/OpenROAD/tree/master/src/mpl2).
 We use the default settings to generate the macro placement solutions.
 The results are as follows:

-- **Ariane133-NG45-68%-1.3ns**: Following table and screenshots shows the macro placement result of Ariane133 on NG45, generated using Hier-RTLMP.
+- **Ariane133-NG45-68%-1.3ns**: Following table and screenshots show the macro placement result of Ariane133 on NG45, generated using Hier-RTLMP.

 <table>
 <thead>